New Language Challenge: Turkish

 I was invited to join a Facebook group named "Asian Lingua Franca" about 2 weeks ago.
 The name sounds interesting.
 I went in to find out that the users there were voting to choose a language that everyone in the group will learn and use for the coming 6 months.

 If you are in the group, you will find many resources and information about learning Turkish.
 Everyone is supporting one another.
 We do not know each other personally but we are united by the same goal.
-That is the power of internet.
+That is the power of the internet.

-The winning of Turkish to be the lingua franca happened at the right time, just few days after Duolingo launched its Turkish course.
+The winning of Turkish to be the lingua franca happened at the right time, just a few days after Duolingo launched its Turkish course.
 Besides using Duolingo Turkish, I also like to listen to SBS Turkish radio.